happyuc-project/web3j/docs/source/smart_contracts.rst

 Solidity smart contract wrappers
 --------------------------------

-web3j supports the auto-generation of smart contract function wrappers in Java from Solidity ABI files.
+webuj supports the auto-generation of smart contract function wrappers in Java from Solidity ABI files.

-The web3j :doc:`command_line` tools ship with a command line utility for generating the smart contract function wrappers:
+The webuj :doc:`command_line` tools ship with a command line utility for generating the smart contract function wrappers:

 .. code-block:: bash

-   $ web3j solidity generate [--javaTypes|--solidityTypes] /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name
+   $ webuj solidity generate [--javaTypes|--solidityTypes] /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name

-In versions prior to 3.x of web3j, the generated smart contract wrappers used native Solidity types.
-From web3j 3.x onwards, Java types are created by default.
+In versions prior to 3.x of webuj, the generated smart contract wrappers used native Solidity types.
+From webuj 3.x onwards, Java types are created by default.
 You can create Solidity types using the *--solidityTypes* command line argument.

 You can also generate the wrappers by calling the Java class directly:

 .. code-block:: bash

-   org.web3j.codegen.SolidityFunctionWrapperGenerator /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name
+   org.happyuc.webuj.codegen.SolidityFunctionWrapperGenerator /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name

 Where the *bin* and *abi* are obtained as per :ref:`compiling-Solidity`.